myneedus/Recipe-Protein-Calorie-Analysis/README.md

 - `n_steps` (quantitative) — left as-is since it is already numeric

 **Performance**:
-- Training RMSE: [INSERT VALUE]
-- Test RMSE: [INSERT VALUE]
+- Test RMSE: 0.1047
-- Test R²: [INSERT VALUE]
+- Test R²: 0.3238

 The baseline model is not particularly strong.
-An R² of [INSERT VALUE] indicates that `is_meat` and `n_steps` alone explain only a small portion of the variance in protein-to-calorie ratio.
-This makes sense — while meat recipes do tend to have higher protein ratios, the number of steps in a recipe has a weak relationship with its nutritional composition.
-The baseline serves as a useful reference point for evaluating the improvement made by the final model.
+An R² of 0.3238 indicates that `is_meat` and `n_steps` alone explain only a small portion of the variance in protein-to-calorie ratio.
+This makes sense because while meat recipes do tend to have higher protein ratios, the number of steps in a recipe has a weak relationship with its nutritional composition.
+The baseline serves as a useful reference point for evaluating the improvement made by later in the final model.

 ## Final Model
 **New Features Added**:
 - `category` (nominal) — one-hot encoded.
-This feature was added because different food categories have fundamentally different nutritional profiles from the data generating process perspective.
+This feature was added because different food categories have fundamentally different nutritional profiles from the data-generating process perspective.
 A dessert recipe and a seafood recipe differ in protein efficiency not by accident but by the nature of their ingredients.
-Adding category gives the model a meaningful signal about what kind of food is being prepared.
+Adding a category gives the model a meaningful signal about what kind of food is being prepared.
 - `n_ingredients` (quantitative) — standardized using `StandardScaler`.
 Recipes with more ingredients tend to be more complex and are more likely to include a wider variety of protein sources.
-From a data generating process perspective, ingredient count is a proxy for recipe complexity, which correlates with nutritional diversity.
+From a data-generating process perspective, ingredient count is a proxy for recipe complexity, which correlates with nutritional diversity.

 **Modeling Algorithm**: Random Forest Regressor — chosen over Linear Regression because it can capture non-linear relationships between features and protein-to-calorie ratio, which the scatter plots from Step 2 suggested exist.